-- No chemical softening needed: patented electrode protection blocks hardness out of the EDR electrolyte, so you do not need to remove it before treatment.
+- No chemical softening requirements because patented electrode protection blocks hardness out of the EDR electrolyte, so hardness does not need to be removed before treatment.

 Desalt Organics-Containing Wastewaters & Produced Water

-FlexEDR Organix desalinates wastewater and produced water with high concentrations of organics.
+FlexEDR Organix desalinates wastewater and produces water with high concentrations of organics.
+It

-- Treat oily wastewaters, which swell conventional membranes, with our resilient, next-generation IonFlux membranes.
+- Treats oily wastewaters, which swell conventional membranes, with resilient, next-generation IonFlux membranes.

-- When you only need to remove salt, desalt high organic wastewaters not suitable for reverse osmosis—leave the organics in, take the salt out.
+- Desalts high organic wastewaters unsuitable for reverse osmosis—leave the organics in, take the salt out.

 Desalt Produced Water for Enhanced Oil Recovery (EOR)

-Remove more oil and lower consumption of polymers in EOR:
+Remove more oil and reduce consumption of polymers in EOR: